 You can also change keywords on Google Business at any time to improve your results.
 As mentioned in this guide, you may not be getting the best ranking positions, highest level of website traffic, or qualified visitors based on your current keyword optimization practices.

-So refining your keywords, adding new phrases, and change old terms, is a good way to increase the visibility for your business in the Google search engine.
+So refining your keywords, adding new phrases, and changing old terms, is a good way to increase the visibility for your business in the Google search engine.